hiranumn/IntegratedGradients/README.md

 # Integrated Gradients
 Python implementation of integrated gradients [1].
 The algorithm "explains" a prediction of a Keras-based deep learning model by approximating Aumann–Shapley values and for the input features.
-These values allocate the difference between the model prediction for a reference value (all zeros by default) and the prediction for the current sample among the input features.
+These values allocate the difference between the model prediction for a reference value (all zeros by default) and the prediction for the current sample among the input features. **[TensorFlow version](https://github.com/hiranumn/IntegratedGradientsTF) is implemented now!**

 # Usage